dvasilev86/fake-api-test-robot/README.md

 You should be good to move on to the next section.

 ## Linux/MacOS (unverified)
-1. install or update your python distribution by your prefered package manager
+1. install or update your python distribution by your preferred package manager
 2. create virtual environment in the project root: python -m venv .env - i chose .env as directory name, but you can choose differently. make sure your choice is ignored by .gitignore so as to not commit it by accident
 3. activate the venv with `$ source ./<venv path>/bin/activate`
 4. in the activated prompt, install the packages from `requirements.txt` to the venv with: `pip install -r requirements.txt`